 Bearings: They make your wheels spin.
 Bearings are rated by a standard called ABEC, the higher the ABEC is, the faster it will spin.
 Now for cruising, ABEC 3 is perfect when ABEC 5 is used for Freeriding and ABEC 5-7+ is the best choice for Racing and Downhill.

 So those are the features you need to keep in mind when buying a longboard.
+You should also consider the longboard brand reputation.
 Now get the perfect one for you and start storming the streets and show your skills while having a good time.